 Twenty twenty is over and the office as we know it is dead and gone.
 No longer will they be the obligatory workspaces of our corporate world.
 Instead they will be…well, we are not really sure yet.
 We know that the buildings will remain and organizations will use them to assemble widgets in one way or another.
 But the fundamental idea that has underpinned the office since the early 1900s, that a shared workplace is the only way for large, mainstream, conventional companies to get meaningful work done, has been flattened under the steamroller of COVID-19.

 This should come as no surprise to anyone who has been watching the evolution of the workplace.
 Offices have long been by and large mandatory for large organizations.
 But it was never the only option.
 I would bet that every one of you reading this knows someone at a big corporation who has been working remotely at least a few days a week long before the pandemic.
-Gradually, more and more lawyers, consultants, and engineers have been starting to spend time at their home offices.
+Gradually, more and more lawyers, consultants, and engineers have been spending time at their home offices.
 And it’s no secret that industry upstarts and entrepreneurial companies have made heavy use of remote work, whether that means out of a second bedroom or a Starbucks.
 That the coronavirus sounded the death knell for traditional office arrangement, but it didn’t exactly come out of left field.

 Right now you’re probably thinking to yourself, “But offices are far from dead.
 Lots of people prefer working from them and many big companies are committed to working in-person.”
 And you would be right.
 Even companies and big and tech forward as Amazon is currently hiring for its four million-plus HQ2 in Arlington, VA.
 Surveys have shown that people like working from the office and that they are often more productive that way.
 There’s even that survey from just a few weeks ago, which found that almost half of IT leaders want their employees to come back to the office full time.